Psychiatric-mental health nurse practitioner: Sub-Specialties

 Psychiatric-mental health nurse practitioners have many options as far as sub-specialties go.
-PMHNP's can specialize in specific areas within the field to work with a specific age of patients, a specific type of disorder, or in specific conditions.
-Addiction medicine is a sub-specialty that deals with the diagnosis and treatment of individuals struggling with any type of addiction, whether it be drugs, nicotine, alcohol, prescription medicine, gambling, etc. Forensics Psychiatry sub-specialty is the interconnection between mental health and criminology, where a PMHNP can anticipate to deal with individuals with mental illness in a court case or a prison.
-The military sub-specialty deals with the diagnosis and treatment of many military related mental health issues such as PTSD.
-Child and adolescent psychiatry sub-specialty deals with diagnosing and treating many behavioral mental disorders found in children such as ADHD.
+PMHNP's can specialize in specific areas within the field to work with a specific age of patients, a specific type of disorder, or specific conditions.
+Addiction medicine is a sub-specialty that deals with the diagnosis and treatment of individuals struggling with any type of addiction, whether it be drugs, nicotine, alcohol, prescription medicine, gambling, etc. The forensic psychiatry sub-specialty is the interconnection between mental health and criminology, where a PMHNP can anticipate dealing with individuals with mental illness in a court case or prison.
+The military sub-specialty deals with the diagnosis and treatment of many military-related mental health issues, such as PTSD.
+Child and adolescent psychiatry sub-specialty deals with diagnosing and treating many behavioral mental disorders found in children, such as ADHD.
 The geriatric psychiatry sub-specialty focuses on dealing with mental illness found in older adults in the late adulthood period.
 Psychosomatic medicine sub-specialty deals with the interconnections between mental illness and physical illness, such as self harm.

 Disorders

 Psychiatric-mental health nurse practitioners are able to assess, diagnose, treat, and improve a wide range of mental disorders.
 Common mental disorders PMHNP's work with are anxiety, depression, eating disorders, trauma-related disorders, personality disorders, and ADHD.
 Psychiatric-mental health nurse practitioners can work on a variety of mental disorders, and they can also work on a variety of age groups with these mental disorders.
-PMHNP's can work with any patient from early childhood to late adulthood.
+PMHNPs can work with any patient from early childhood to late adulthood.